-When a friend or loved one suffers from anxiety, it can be intimidating or frustrating trying to help them cope.
-Panic and anxiety attacks can leave the anxiety sufferer feeling any number of symptoms, and you may feel helpless and unable to support them.
-Here are some tips to help you manage a loved one’s anxiety.
+Attempting to help a friend or loved one manage with anxiety can be scary or unpleasant.
+Panic and anxiety attacks can cause a variety of symptoms in the anxiety sufferer, and you may feel powerless and incapable of supporting them.
+Here are some suggestions to assist you manage your loved one's anxiety.

 Listen

-Let your loved one know that you’re there to listen.
-Hold back judgment or unwanted advice, and simply be an ear.
-It will help them to know that they can speak to you openly, and that it’s okay to be repetitive with fears or thoughts.
-Let them know that they can call or text you any time to talk.
+Let them know you're there to listen.
+Refrain from passing judgment or giving unwelcome advise and instead simply listen.
+It will reassure them that they may communicate openly to you and that it is acceptable to repeat their anxieties or thoughts.
+Let them know that they can contact you at any time via phone or text.

 Don’t Bring It Up Too Often

-It might seem counter-intuitive to avoid the topic of anxiety with your loved one, but simply talking about anxiety or panic attacks may trigger an episode for someone who suffers with this disorder.
-It’s fine to ask how they’re doing or discuss their anxiety if they want to, but make sure that they bring the topic up to you.
+It may seem counterintuitive to avoid discussing anxiety with a loved one, but even discussing anxiety or panic attacks may cause an episode for someone suffering from this illness.
+It's acceptable to ask how they're doing or if they want to talk about their nervousness, but make sure they bring it up with you.

 Spend Time

-Spending time with a close friend or loved one can be very beneficial for the anxiety sufferer.
-Exercise and outdoor activities are especially helpful; sunlight and exercise are well-documented mood boosters.
-If you’re both being entertained, are out having fun, or just hanging out talking over coffee, this meaningful distraction keeps their mind off of their anxiety and on the activity.
+Spending time with a close friend or loved one can be quite useful for the anxiety sufferer.
+Exercise and outdoor activities are particularly beneficial; both sunlight and exercise have been shown to improve mood.
+If you're both entertained, out having fun, or simply talking over coffee, this significant diversion pulls their attention away from their fear and on the activity.

 Be Patient

-You may struggle to empathize with your friend or loved one, or you may have difficulty comprehending what it means to suffer with anxiety.
-Anxiety disorders are not just psychological, they’re also chemical.
-Your loved one may understand that it’s not logical for them to feel fear or anxiety about something, but you can’t expect them to control their anxiety with that same knowledge.
-It will take time and a concerted effort on their part, but anxiety is a treatable condition.
+You may struggle to sympathize with your friend or loved one, or you may have difficulties knowing what it means to suffer with anxiety.
+Anxiety disorders are not simply psychological, they’re also chemical.
+Your loved one may comprehend that it is illogical for them to be afraid or anxious about something, but you cannot expect them to regulate their anxiety based on that understanding.
+It will take time and a concerted effort on their part, but anxiety is a manageable condition.

 Recognize Accomplishments

-Make an effort to express pride in your loved one when you notice improvements.
-Acknowledgement of positive change after they have put in some hard work will be both beneficial and encouraging to their recovery.
+When you detect progress in your loved one, make an effort to express your pride.
+Recognizing positive change after putting in some effort will be both beneficial and motivating for their recovery.

 If you or a loved one is suffering with anxiety or panic disorder and needs professional guidance from a licensed therapist, please contact my office today so we can set up an appointment.